News about the health and beauty of the natural world that sustains us.

 Circumstances have led my partners and I from being caretakers of other land, to being open to caretakers that could help us keep this dream alive.
 For the first two decades I was here, I had more than enough time to give to land restoration, trail borders, erosion control, and structure building and maintenance.
 But for the past ten years, we have been increasingly consumed with the creation of books and a successful publication for folk herbalists, Plant Healer Magazine, and with the organizing of the amazing annual Traditions in Western Herbalism Conference atop New Mexico’s sky island.
 As a result, it has gotten harder to give the land the attention we want to, to do the necessary regular maintenance on our exposed-wood cabins, or even to keep the firewood cut and split.
 And our partner Elka could use sweet company as well as some help with wildcrafting and running the indoor and outdoor kitchens that keep us all nourished and well.
 If you might be interested, please email me.

-Now, as someone who has both sought out places to caretake and searched for caretakers, I can offer what may be a few useful tips:• Be clear on what your needs and desires are, and how you’d meet them, including: environs, weather, shelter, electricity, food, income, and distance from the nearest shopping, schools, or hospital.
+Now, as someone who has both sought out places to caretake and searched for caretakers, I can offer what may be a few useful tips:

 When asking owners or managers about caretaking for them, stress what you have to offer, not what you expect in return.
 Describe your known abilities, as well as what other skills you would be willing to learn and apply.
 Be clear with them as to how long you can positively commit to, as well as if you would possibly be interested in staying permanently if things worked out.